zsebtanar/zsebtanar/README.md

 # Add new exercise
 In order to add new exercise, you have to do the following steps:

-1. Include exercise data in the JSON-file.
+1. Include exercise data in the JSON-file (or create new file if neede).
 2. Create a PHP class to generate exercise.
 3. Update database.

 ## STEP 1: Add exercise info to JSON-file

+Exercises are stored in JSON-files *public/resources* folder.
+For better overview, each class has a separate JSON-file containing the corresponding exercises.

+**Note**: The classes on the main page will appear in the same order as the files appears in the *public/resources* folder.

-Exercises are stored in *public/resources/data.json*.
-The hierachy is the following:
+The hierachy for each JSON-file is the following:

 1. Class
 2. Topic